 In addition, the Nominating Committee periodically reviews, and makes recommendations to the full Board with respect to, the compensation paid to non-employee directors for their service on the Company's Board, including the structure and elements of non-employee director compensation.
-In structuring the Company's director compensation, the Nominating Committee seeks to attract and retain talented directors who will contribute significantly to the Company, fairly compensate directors for their work on behalf of the Company and align the interests of directors with those of shareholders.
-As part of its review of director compensation, the Nominating Committee reviews external director compensation benchmarking studies to assure that director compensation is set at reasonable levels which are commensurate with those prevailing at other similar companies and that the structure of the Company's non-employee director compensation programs is effective in attracting and retaining top directors.
-Beginning in 2006 the Company eliminated stock options as part of its non-employee director compensation program and is instead granting its non-employee directors annual stock awards with a value of \$90,000 on the date of grant.
-The Nominating Committee recommended, and the full Board approved, this change to the Company's non-employee directors with those of stockholders.
+In structuring the Company's director compensation, the Nominating Committee seeks to attract and retain talented directors who will contribute significantly to the Company, fairly compensate directors for their work on behalf of the Company and align the interests of directors with those of stockholders.
+As part of its review of director compensation, the Nominating Committee reviews external director compensation benchmarking studies to assure that director compensation is set at reasonable levels which are commensurate with those prevailing at other similar companies and that the structure of the Company's non-employee director compensation programs is effective in attracting and retaining highly qualified directors.
+Beginning in 2006 the Company eliminated stock options as part of its non-employee director compensation program and the Company is instead granting its non-employee directors annual stock awards.
+The Nominating Committee recommended, and the full Board approved, this change to the Company's non-employee director compensation program because they believed stock awards would be more effective in aligning the interests of the non-employee directors with those of stockholders.
 Also in 2006, the Company adopted director stock ownership guidelines which require that a director may not sell any shares of the Company's common stock, including shares acquired as part of the yearly equity grant, until the director holds shares of common stock with a value equal to at least five times the current non-employee directors' annual retainer (currently requiring holdings with a value of \$275,000).
+The grant date value of the stock awards to directors in May of 2008 was \$105,000.
+The grant date value of the stock awards to be made in May of 2009 is also expected to be \$105,000.

 Further, the Nominating Committee oversees the Company's codes of business conduct and ethics, and analyzes issues of social responsibility and related corporate conduct, including sustainability, philanthropy and transparency.
-The current Nominating, Governance and Social Responsibility Committee Charter adopted by the Board is available on the Company's website at www.hasbro.com, under "Corporate Information - Investors - Corporate Governance."
+The current Nominating, Governance and Social Responsibility Committee Charter adopted by the Board is available on the Company's website at www.hasbro.com, under "Corporate - Investor Relations - Corporate Governance."
 The Board has determined that each member of the Nominating Committee meets both the Company's Independence Standards and the requirements for independence under the New York Stock Exchange's corporate governance listing standards.

 In making its nominations for election to the Board the Nominating Committee seeks candidates who meet the current challenges and needs of the Board.
-As part of this process the committee considers a number of factors, including, among others, a candidate's employment and other professional experience, past expertise and involvement in areas which are relevant to the Company's business, business ethics and professional reputation, independence, other board experience, and the Company's desire to have a Board that represents a diverse mix of backgrounds, perspectives and expertise.
+As part of this process the Committee considers a number of factors, including, among others, a candidate's employment and other professional experience, past expertise and involvement in areas which are relevant to the Company's business, business ethics and professional reputation, independence, other board experience, and the Company's desire to have a Board that represents a diverse mix of backgrounds, perspectives and expertise.
 The Nominating Committee will consider nominees recommended by shareholders for election to the Board if such nominations are made in accordance with the process set forth in the following pages under "Shareholder Proposals and Director Nominations".